theJuniorProgrammer3/angkaBombCpp/README.md

 1. Player(s) choose numbers in a certain range.
 2. The number chosen will narrow the range of numbers, but don't displayed to player(s).
 3. If the bomb number is affected, the game ends.
 4. Repeat until bomb number is can't be selected (begin range = numberBomb - 1, end range = numberbomb + 1)

+#### tinyxml.h and tinyxml.cpp not made by me, it's made by leethomason.